 2. Great Source of Lean Protein

 When it comes to cholesterol and saturated fat, free-range bison (along with free-range cows, elk and chicken) shatter myths when it comes to “unhealthy saturated fat.”
-The truth about saturated fat is it actually can be healthy, and that’s especially true in the case of bison meat.
-Bison that are wild and raised outdoors have a better total fatty acid concentration, with less omega-6s and more omega-3s, compared to feedlot bison and feedlot cattle — making bison meat one of the more beneficial omega-3 foods around.
-(6) This makes bison beneficial in many ways, despite the fact that red meat often has a bad reputation.
+The truth about saturated fat is it actually can be healthy.
+That’s especially true in the case of bison meat.
+Bison that are wild and raised outdoors have a better total fatty acid concentration, with less omega-6s and more omega-3s, compared to feedlot bison and feedlot cattle.
+That makes bison meat one of the more beneficial omega-3 foods around.
+(7) This makes bison beneficial in many ways, despite the fact that red meat often has a bad reputation.
+(8)

-All types of meat and animal products are “complete proteins foods,” meaning they provide all the essential amino acids the body can’t synthesize on its own.
+All types of meat and animal products are “complete proteins foods.”
+That means they provide all the essential amino acids the body can’t synthesize on its own.
 However, compared to other cuts of meat, bison is considered one of the best when it comes to having a high protein-to-fat ratio.
-Bison meat packs in protein but is still considered to be “lean” since it’s relatively low in saturated fat (especially compared to fattier cuts of beef), a result of the body structure of bison themselves as well as the practice of having them roam freely outdoors.
+Bison meat packs in protein but is still considered to be “lean” since it’s relatively low in saturated fat (especially compared to fattier cuts of beef).
+That’s a result of the body structure of bison themselves as well as the practice of having them roam freely outdoors.

 The natural muscle structure of bison makes them leaner animals than cattle.
 Cows are usually bred to have more internal fat than bison naturally do.
 It might not be a huge discrepancy between the two when it comes to leanness, but it’s still noticeable to most people.

-According to the USDA, 100 grams of lean bison meat contains about only 109 calories and two grams of fat, while the same amount of beef has 291 calories and 24 grams of fat — a pretty substantial difference overall.
-(7) The sirloins of bison have less cholesterol than all the other cuts, which makes them a popular choice for anyone who’s health-conscious.
-(8)
+According to the USDA, 100 grams of lean bison meat contains about only 109 calories and two grams of fat.
+The same amount of beef has 291 calories and 24 grams of fat — a pretty substantial difference overall.
+(9) The sirloins of bison have less cholesterol than all the other cuts, which makes them a popular choice for anyone who’s health-conscious.
+(10)

 Bison steak is usually even a darker red color than beef when uncooked, since it lacks the white “marbling” effect where fat is stored within beef.
 The difference in their muscle structure also means that bison meat is usually lower in calories than beef, since the fat content of highly marbled beef adds considerable calories without many more nutrients.